Rose Parade avoids California rain as it welcomes New Year - WHIZ News

 The parade, which by tradition is held on Jan.
 2 when New Year’s Day falls on a Sunday, kicked off with the Los Angeles band Fitz and the Tantrums! performing “Let Yourself Free” and a crowd-pleasing flyby of two U.S. Air Force B-1B jets.

 Rain has rarely fallen on the parade, but this year it came close.
-Downpours pounded Southern California over the weekend and rain was expected to return by Monday evening, possibly affecting the Rose Bowl college football game between Utah and Penn State.
+Downpours pounded Southern California over the weekend — and rain returned Monday evening during the Rose Bowl college football game between Utah and Penn State.

-But in the meantime, thousands of spectators and the parade participants avoided a soaking.
+But earlier in the day, parade participants and thousands of spectators avoided a soaking.

 Giffords rolled down the 5.5-mile (8.8-mile) route in a flower-decked antique convertible, accompanied by her husband, Democratic U.S. Sen. Mark Kelly of Arizona.